 7. Age-Related Hormonal Changes

 Your body undergoes hormonal changes at certain points in life.
-Women going through menopause, the time of life when periods cease, might experience brain fog or related symptoms.
+Women going through the menopause years, a natural decline in reproductive hormones when a woman reaches her late 40s or early 50s, might experience brain fog or related symptoms.
 The most common age-related brain fog symptoms include trouble focusing, fatigue, and difficulty falling asleep.
-Besides the hormonal changes associated with menopause, both men and women experience an age-related mental decline that can manifest as brain fog.
+Besides the hormonal changes associated with menopause, both men and women experience age-related mental changes that can manifest as brain fog.

 How to Naturally Get Rid of Brain Fog